Alignak-monitoring/alignak/doc/source/13_monitoring/monitoring-a-linux-via-snmp.rst

   * A selection of **check_snmp_** command definitions has been added to the "commands.cfg" file.
   * A Linux host template (called "linux") has already been created in the "templates.cfg" file.
 This allows you to add new host definitions with a simple keyword.

-The above-mentioned configuration files can be found in the ///etc/shinken///packs/os/linux directory (or *c:\shinken\etc\packs\os\linux* under windows).
+The above-mentioned configuration files can be found in the ///etc/alignak///packs/os/linux directory (or *c:\alignak\etc\packs\os\linux* under windows).
 You can modify the definitions in these and other configuration packs to suit your needs better.
-However, it is recommended to wait until you're more familiar with Shinken before doing so.
+However, it is recommended to wait until you're more familiar with Alignak before doing so.
 For the time being, just follow the directions outlined below and you'll be securely monitoring your Linux boxes in no time.

 .. tip::  In the example, the linux device being monitored is named srv-lin-1.
 To re-use the example, make sure to update the hostname to that of your server.